perladvent/perldotcom/content/article/_pub_2002_11_14_exception.md

 {
-   "tags" : [],
-   "date" : "2002-11-14T00:00:00-08:00",
-   "slug" : "/pub/2002/11/14/exception",
-   "draft" : null,
+   "description" : " The main goal of this article is to discuss in detail about exception handling in Perl and how to implement it using Error.pm.
+On our way, we'll be touching upon the advantages of using exception-handling over traditional error-handling mechanisms,...", "image" : null,
    "authors" : [
       "arun-udaya-shankar"
    ],
-   "image" : null,
-   "title" : "Object Oriented Exception Handling in Perl", "categories" : "development",
    "thumbnail" : "/images/_pub_2002_11_14_exception/111-error.gif",
-   "description" : " The main goal of this article is to discuss in detail about exception handling in Perl and how to implement it using Error.pm.
-On our way, we'll be touching upon the advantages of using exception-handling over traditional error-handling mechanisms,..."
+   "draft" : null,
+   "tags" : [],
+   "title" : "Object Oriented Exception Handling in Perl", "slug" : "/pub/2002/11/14/exception",
+   "date" : "2002-11-14T00:00:00-08:00",
+   "categories" : "development"
 }